Harshita-01/reviewing-a-pull-request/README.md

 1. Select **Master** from the Source drop-down.
 1. Click **Save**.
 1. Navigate to the URL provided in the same section.
+2. Left reviews and line comments
+Created a file and made a commit
+Opened a pull request

 >> _*SUPPORTED BROWSERS*: Chrome, Firefox, Safari, Opera and IE9+_